 Submitted Work: None

-Pre-interview Assessments: Applicants for Engineering will need to sit the University's Pre-Interview Admissions Assessment, more information on which is available here.
+Admissions Assessments (pre-registration required): Applicants for Engineering will need to sit an Admissions Assessment, more information on which is available here.
 The Engineering Admissions Assessment (ENGAA) consists of 2 Maths/Physics assessments which last 60 minutes each.

 Application to St John’s

 Applicants apply for Engineering from a wide spectrum of educational backgrounds.
 If you are following a non A-level curriculum, the Undergraduate Admissions Office can be contacted for advice on Admissions@joh.cam.ac.uk

 Advice on choice of Mathematics modules for engineering can be found on the Engineering Department’s website.

 St John's applicants are typically given one or two interviews, with a total interview time of approximately 40 to 45 minutes.
 There will be two interviewers present at each interview.
 During the interview(s), candidates will be asked to solve a mixture of problems under the supervision of the interviewers.
 One of these problems will be sent to the candidate so they can prepare a solution prior to the interview.
 Other problems will be presented for the first time in the interview.

 Further information regarding interview dates and arrangements can be found here.

 Directors of Studies